gaehlerm/SoftwareEngineering/README.md

 // make some examples of domains?
 Are the exmaples fine?

 Around the core domain you'll have several other domains.
 Each domain typically implements one class of features to support the core domain.
 For example an infrastructure domain taking care of the database, or the math library.
-Keeping the different domains appart is important as it prevents you from writing a Big Ball of Mud.
+Keeping the different domains appart is important as it prevents you from writing a Big Ball of Mud [https://de.wikipedia.org/wiki/Big_Ball_of_Mud].

 Each domain corresponds to a piece of code, for example a library.
 The different domains are fairly independent of each other.
 They are only linked through their interfaces.
 Otherwise there doesn't have to be that much resemblances between the different domains.
 For example the ubiquitous language does not have to be the same between different models.
 Rather the opposite.
 The ubiquitous language is expected to change between different models and at the interface there is an adapter that functions as a translator between the different languages.